Your home base in Stavanger

 🚗 Getting around

 A station wagon with a large boot is available in the house — perfect for day trips, beach runs, and the family.
 City buses (Kolumbus app) are excellent for the city centre (~15 min).
-The house is also very bikeable to the waterfront.
+The house is also very bikeable/walkable to the city centre.

 🎒 Hiking with young children